-- Students schedule their test online using the Testing Room Request Form.
-A new form must be used for each exam.
+- Students are responsible for scheduling their test online using the Testing Room Request Form.
+A new form must be used for each on-campus proctored exam.
 Students must schedule at least three business days before the test date.
 Business days are defined as Monday-Friday, excluding weekends, holidays, or anytime time that the College is officially closed.
 End of business day for exam requests is 4:30pm.

 - The instructor(s) will get notified that their student is taking a test and when.